RKelln/5-directions/public/writing/ppf.md

 One of the reasons so much training data is required lies in the training starting from scratch, with no knowledge of the world.

 Techniques called fine-tuning take pretrained models on related datasets and only add a small amount of additional training for the specific task the model is designed for.
-This is common in language models and a growing practice in vision models.
 In the future there will be far more "off the shelf" models that excel in a particular area, such as vision or language, that can be easily integrated and fine-tuned.
 This will require better model warehouses and easier ways to share and build on each other's work.

 Another technique that is developing fast in language models is few-shot learning.
 This requires that few examples are given to the model _before_ asking it the real question to be answered.
 This works surprisingly well in language models and will be improved and extended into other areas.
-Frameworks and tools will become standardized to provide examples and context for the model to get a better idea of the answer desired.

 Even with fine-tuning and few-shot learning, models are generally limited to a single structure optimized for a single task but this too is an active of research with rapid progress in the last few years.
 Meta-learning, multi-task learning and life-long learning are all things humans do, but machines struggle at.

-Meta-learning allows models to learn how to learn, giving them far greater ability to do few shot learning.
+Meta-learning allows models to learn how to learn, giving them far greater abilities.

 Multi-task learning allows for learning more than one task.
-Often tasks are not completely independent of each other, they have mutual information, so learning one can improve the learning for the other.
+Often tasks are not completely independent of each other, they have mutual information, so learning one can improve the learning for another.

 Finally, life long learning really makes machine intelligence feel human - instead of learning only in the training phase models will be able to learn new tasks and skills on the fly.
 More limited forms of this would help considerably for issues where models "forget" previous learning in cases of fine-tuning or learning new tasks.
 Current models have trouble retaining old skills after new training.